JwJason/stock-dashboard/README.md

 ## TODO for future
 - Add authentication
-- Add a production-appropriate postgres / mysql data source (currently just using sqlite for local development)
+- Add a production-appropriate data source (currently just using a synced sqlite db for local development)

 ## Installation

 ### Seed

-TODO
+- TODO: Define how to seed